 Grow These Succulents Almost Anywhere

-It seems like pretty much everyone has developed a thirst for succulents—those plants with exotic shapes and diverse forms that are easy to maintain and create a bold statement wherever they grow.
-Even beginning gardeners are tempted to buy one or two out of curiosity; with some getting hooked after seeing how beautiful and manageable they are.
+It seems like everyone has developed a thirst for succulents—those plants with exotic shapes and diverse forms that are easy to maintain and create a bold statement wherever they grow.
+Even beginning gardeners are tempted to buy one or two out of curiosity, with some getting hooked after seeing how beautiful and manageable they are.

 Many of the uninitiated take a look at a bed of succulents and refer to them as Hens and Chicks (Sempervivums).
-But there are hundreds—thousands—of others that aficionados collect, trade, share and discuss in person and online.
+There are hundreds—thousands—of others that aficionados collect, trade, share, and discuss in person and online.
 Some people love them because they are so easy to propagate—just take a snip, let callous over, and plant in the ground or in a container.

 In regions that have been affected by drought or practice water-wise landscaping, succulents are a gorgeous and simple addition to the garden.
 They also thrive on patios, decks, and balconies, and make smart choices for pool area landscaping.